danielsaidi/website_danielsaidi/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 comments that should follow a desired format.

-Feel free to check out [my setup script](https://github.com/danielsaidi/osx) for some example scripts and snippets.
+Feel free to check out [my setup script](https://github.com/danielsaidi/osx) for some examples, scripts and code snippets.